plurid/state-recorder/packages/state-recorder/README.md

     // during playMode new states cannot/will not be added onto the state chain with the add() method

-    // to set playMode off:
+    // any of the following will set playMode off:
-    // 1. the cursor must be placed on the last state of the state chain through succesive next() methods
+    // - the cursor is placed on the last state of the state chain through successive next() methods
-    // 2. the stateRecorder must be resetted stateRecorder.reset();
+    // - the stateRecorder is resetted
+    stateRecorder.reset();
-    // 3. the stateRecorder can be branched stateRecorder.branch();
+    // - the stateRecorder is branched
+    stateRecorder.branch();
     //    effectively discarding all the states on the state chain from the current position of the state cursor